worldcoin/minikit-js/packages/react/README.md

-# Minikit-React
+# minikit-react

 This package contains helper functions and components for building mini apps with React.
 This is not required to run a mini app and is only a convenience package for developers as it contains nice abstractions.

 ## 🚀 Getting Started

-Minikit is currently available on npm.
+MiniKit is currently available on npm.
 To install, run:

 ```
 pnpm i @worldcoin/minikit-react